GEM3D/BFS3D/README.md

   * Viscosity: Kinematic viscosity of fluid

 ## Visualization
-  * The output is written to the /soln folder
+  * The outputs  are written to the /soln folder
+  * Separate files for three velocity components and presure field
   * Paraview can be used to visualize the solution
   * Simply open the file ending with xdmf in soln/

 ## Directory structure
 ```
-BFS3D
+PittPack
 │   README.md
 │   CMakeLists.txt
 │   LICENSE